Redesigning VEED’s Onboarding Experience

 Streamline where users would land in the editor to get them closer to their JTBD.

 Since this was low effort for the team, we also dedicated time to refresh our sign-up pages so the overall flow would look more consistent and matched the rest of the experience.
+After that we unified sign-up journeys so onboarding was consistent across all entry points.
 As a follow-up experiment we considered adding social proof to entice more people to sign up.

 Since this was low effort for the team, we also dedicated time to refresh our sign-up pages so the overall flow would look more consistent and matched the rest of the experience.
+After that we unified sign-up journeys so onboarding was consistent across all entry points.
 As a follow-up experiment we considered adding social proof to entice more people to sign up.

 Improved flows and edge cases for joining workspaces.